khanna-vijay/Book_Analysis/The Critique of Pure Reason - By Immanuel Kant.md

 We use the pdf Book from https://ia600809.us.archive.org/32/items/immanuelkantscri032379mbp/immanuelkantscri032379mbp.pdf.

+Why did we take this book for Analysis : Immanuel Kant's challenging expository work is worth the time and effort.
+So we leverage NotebookLM to attempt to understand this important book.

 # Pre-Analysis using NotebookLM In-Built Features

 ## Video Summary using NotebookLM : https://youtu.be/dOQuH50BQfI